khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/_isFriends

 **Description:** Checks if two users are friends.

 **Requirements:**
-- user1 and user2 are valid User IDs (implicit, as concept doesn't manage User existence)
+- `user1` and `user2` must be valid user IDs.

 **Effects:**
-- returns an object with an 'areFriends' field containing an array with a single boolean indicating if users are friends
+- Returns an array containing a single object with a boolean field `areFriends` indicating the friendship status.

 **Request Body:**
 ```json